MP Estate Planning UK

 Business ownership and complex assets

-A solicitor helps decide whether business assets pass to family or stay with the enterprise.
+A solicitor helps determine whether business assets should pass to family members, be sold, or continue within the enterprise — and structures the will accordingly.

 Living abroad or holding overseas property

-Professional advice co‑ordinates cross-border rules and avoids costly mistakes.
+Professional advice co-ordinates cross-border rules, often using separate wills for each jurisdiction, and avoids costly mistakes.

-“If any of these apply, the fee for expert help usually proves cheaper than fixing a costly problem later.”
+“If any of these situations apply, the fee for professional help almost always proves far cheaper than fixing a costly problem after someone has died.”

 CircumstanceKey riskHow legal help helps

-Business ownerContinuity, valuation and tax issuesSuccession planning and tailored transfers
+Business ownerContinuity, valuation and IHT relief changesSuccession planning; BPR structuring; tailored transfers

 How to write or update a safer will: a practical UK checklist